 Additional Disability Support

-Adaptive Technology Center (JLC221 732.906.2507) A lab coordinator and a ten station lab is available with a variety of hardware and software including screen readers, print magnification, word prediction software,Kurzweil, Live Smart Pens, Com-tek Amplification devices, CCTV’s, read and scan systems as well as other assistive technology software and hardware.
+A lab coordinator and a 15 station lab is available with a variety of software and hardware including screen readers, print magnification, word prediction software,Kurzweil, Live Smart Pens, Com-tek Amplification devices, CCTV’s, read and scan systems as well as other assistive technology software and hardware.
 Additional adaptive technology is available in the College Library.

-Books in Alternate Format: Students who have difficulty reading print may request their text in alternate format.
-The College is a member of Recordings for the Blind and Dyslexic, Bookshare and Access Alternate Link, all agencies that are used as sources to requests books in audio or PDF format that may be read by a screen reader.
+Students who have difficulty reading print may request their text in alternate format.
+The College is a member of LearningAlly, Bookshare and Access Alternate Link, all agencies that are used as sources to requests books in audio or PDF format that may be read by a screen reader.
 Occasionally, staff needs to request titles directly from a publisher.
 As well, at times our Assistive Technology Coordinator will scan books using our high speed scanner.
 This may also be used for any class handouts.
 When books are requested as etexts directly from a publisher, the student must show proof of purchase prior to the College releasing the title.
 Students receiving these alternate formats must not share them with others, doing so is considered a breach of the loan agreement.